 These are all due to; coumarins (auraptene), flavonoids (naringenin), limonoids, carotenoids, vitamin C.

 Overall, clementine is a recommended fruit to be consumed in most diets.
-However, some diets have restrictions on them, in the following table, the diets and restrictions will be discussed.
+However, some diets have restrictions on them.
+In the following table, We will discuss the diets and restrictions.

 Clementines have considerable amounts of total sugars and a glycemic index of 70.

-Clementines can be consumed freely in the DASH diet since fruits are recommended to be consumed.
+Clementines can be consumed without any restrictions in the DASH diet since fruits are recommended to be consumed.
 (3)

 The Atkins diet focuses on removing or keeping carbohydrate consumptions to a minimum.
 Low or no consumption of clementines is recommended.
 (4)

-Clementines are highly recommended to be consumed in this diet, due to the fact that clementines are rich in vitamin C which has antioxidant characteristics.
+Clementines are highly recommended to be consumed in this diet because clementines are rich in vitamin C, which has antioxidant characteristics.
 (5)

 Clementines can be consumed in the paleo diet.
 (6)